libopenstorage/specs/README.md

 5. An interface for extracting metrics and logs from the storage provider on a per-volume basis.

 6. The User Experience (UX) for an end user to interact with Open Storage.

+# What the Open Storage specification actually specifies

+Open Storage specifies the following three components of storage integration into Linux containers:

+1. The specifics of the integration of a storage volume provider into the container runtime in such a way that the volume driver will work in a multi node, distributed scheduler environment.
+This includes a specific driver interface that a driver would need to implement.

+2. A JSON and YAML specification for describing the properties of a storage volume.
+This specification can be included as part of a container manifest or can be made available to the container scheduling engine some other way.
+Either way, the scheduling engine that conforms to the openstorage specification will make this volume spec available to the driver.

+3. A user experience guideline for provisioning storage to stateful applications in Linux containers.

 # Contributing